Dose (biochemistry): Vaccines

 Vaccinations are typically administered as liquids and dosed in milliliters.
 Each individual vaccine comes with constraints regarding at what age they should be administered, how many doses must be given, and over what period of time.
 There are 15 vaccines that the Centers for Disease Control and Prevention recommend every person (in the United States and Canada) receive between birth and 18 years of age to protect against various infectious agents that may affect long-term health.
 Most vaccines require multiple doses for full immunity, given in recommended intervals depending on the vaccine.
-There are several typical vaccination routes:
+There are several typical routes of administration for vaccines: